Who we are

 We were set up by the industry in 2002 to drive up standards, by creating a strict set of Rules and a Code of Practice which providers must comply with to achieve FPA registered status.

 The FPA is a community interest company, meaning we operate solely to help and benefit customers.
-We have an independent Board and an independent Compliance Committee in place, to embed and drive the highest possible standards for anyone purchasing or thinking of purchasing a prepaid funeral plan.
+We have an independent Board and an independent Compliance Committee in place, to embed and drive the highest possible standards for anyone who have purchased or thinking of purchasing a prepaid funeral plan.

 What we do